 Daisuke TERAUCHI

-He has taught at Shiratake elementary school and Elisabeth University of Music.
+He has taught at Shiratake elementary school, Elisabeth University of Music,

 He creates works in various mediums including chamber music, live performance and improvisation.